-With ECIDS, policymakers, parents, researchers, and early childhood providers all important members of a child's education support system will be able to measure child outcomes over time.
+With ECIDS all of the important members of a child's education support system will be able to measure child outcomes over time.
+These members include: policymakers, parents, researchers, and early childhood providers.

 Two key elements of this project were eScholar Uniq-ID and the eScholar CDW solutions.
 ECIDS Project Manager Kathryn Cleary explained, "Through a single identifier assigned to each child, the integrated system will pull data across all early learning programs to identify short and long-term outcomes of early learning interventions for continuous improvement in programs and to ultimately achieve positive outcomes for each child from preschool through high school and beyond."